 How can voting fraud be better detected and prevented without putting an undue burden on certain voting blocs?

-This response to a question about voting fraud by Everything Questioned was submitted by Chris Kromm, executive director of the Institute for Southern Studies and publisher of Facing South.
+This response to a question about voting fraud by Everything Questioned was submitted by Mitch Kokai, communications director of the John Locke Foundation.
 Find the entire question and more views at EQ's homepage, and share your thoughts here and through comments or by submitting a response to Austin Baird.